 Renovation – funding covers work to be done to an existing pumpout system or project site to prepare for the installation of new pumpout equipment.

 Equipment Purchase – funding covers the purchase - as well as the sales tax, and delivery fees to get the equipment to the facility - of any authorized pumpout equipment.
 Authorized pumpout equipment can be portable pumpout carts, stationary pumpout systems, pumpout vessels, dump stations, lift stations, meters to accurately measure gallons pumped, run time counters or holding tanks.
+To get an estimate for how many dump out stations, pumpout stations, or pumpout vessels you may need click here.

 Equipment Installation – funding covers the cost of installing the plumbing and/or electric to the pumpout equipment.
 It can also cover the training of pumpout operators.